rudyhendrawn/traditional-dance-video-classification/README.md

 # Balinese Dance Classification

 An AI project that use machine learning to classify traditional Balinese dance.
 The classification method will use _Convolutional Neural Network_ (CNN).
+This repository is forked from [rudyhendrawn/traditional-dance-video-classification][url-origin-repo].

 ## Installation